NIEM/NIEM-Training/Master NIEM Training Document.md

 - Primarily for submitting content for inclusion in NIEM
 	- Eight different tabs
 - Can also be used for mapping in a Message Spec / IEPD
-	- Just need a few of the tabs, mainly
+	- Just need a few of the tabs, mainly Property and Type
 - Is a bit overkill for a Message Spec
 - Slight difference between the versions on the NIEM site and for use with MEP Builder
 - [[Mapping_Spreadsheets/niem-mapping-template.xlsx]]